Shaman16x/Csci5103Project/Nachos-Java/nachos/pa3/ReadMe.txt

 ===============================================================================

 Was we can see all programs load and exit successfully.
-The number of page faults
-We also see the statistics at the bottom report.
+The number of page faults matches the number of times <pagefault> occurs in the program.
+The maximum number of cocurrent processes match We also see the statistics at the bottom report.

 The meaning of these statistics is given in depth with the design document.